OSVR/OSVR-Docs/Getting-Started/HDK/HDK-Unboxing-and-Getting-Started.md

 ## Identifying Your OSVR Hardware Device
 * You can view schematic drawings and access 3D printer files for all OSVR HDK versions at https://github.com/OSVR/OSVR-HDK
+* The optics adjustment section at the end of this page also includes useful photos to help identify the device

 ## Setup
 ### Connect The OSVR HDK HMD And IR Camera